Progressive Web Application

 1. What Is A Progressive Web Application?

-2. What Is The Difference Between A PWA And A Traditional Web App?
+2. What Is The Difference Between A Progressive Web App And A Traditional Web App?

 3. What Makes A Good Progressive Web Application?